damir-manapov/hands-on-configuration-tools-by-llm/NODE_RECOMMENDATIONS.md

 **Parameters:**

 - `rules`: Array of rules, each with:
-  - `condition`: Similar to Condition Marker node conditions
+  - `condition`: Similar to Marker node conditions
   - `output`: Output index for this rule
 - `fallbackOutput`: Output index for items that don't match any rule